The Window Cleaner (film)

 The Window Cleaner is a 1968 British sex comedy short film directed and written by Malcolm Leigh and starring Donald Sumpter, Edina Ronay, and Ann Lancaster.

 Plot

 David is a window cleaner employed on skyscrapers until he loses his nerve and is relegated to bungalows.
 Having asked to go back to high buildings, he once again loses his nerve and half-way up a block of flats meets Sharon, whose window he is cleaning.
 Sharon pulls him into her flat and seduces him.
-He finds the experience theraputic.
+He finds the experience therapeutic.